Zeekk3n/Andrey.github.io/_posts/2021-09-05-thm-writeup-mr-robot.md

     <img src="/assets/images/thm-writeup-mr-robot/wall.jpg" alt="Mr.Robot CTF">
 </a>

-Mr. Robot CTF it's a machine from Try Hack Me platform (Also available on VulnHub).
+Mr. Robot CTF is a machine from Try Hack Me platform (Also available on VulnHub).
 I highly recommend you do this CTF not only because of the theme of the TV show but because it's a good practice machine and it is an OSCP Like machine.
 On this machine we will have to brute force, exploit a Wordpress CMS which will be shown several ways to do so valid for the machine, perform more brute force and finally perform a privilege escalation via suid explotation.

 On this machine we will see two ways (among others) of exploiting a Wordpress service due to its outdatedness and insecurity, then we will escalate privileges thanks to an old version of nmap.